All Episodes

 I am America's anchor man.

-We're here at the uh EIB network.
+We're here at the EIB network.

 He knows there's a backlash going on.

-He knows where it is, and I and I I can give you the answer.
+And I can give you the answer.

-He's a he's a big tent Republican, folks.
+He's a big tent Republican, folks.

 I have told you this countless times.

-And they believe that the only way they can do that is to go attract a significant percentage of the Democrat constituencies and convert them uh to the Republican Party.
+And they believe that the only way they can do that is to go attract a significant percentage of the Democrat constituencies and convert them to the Republican Party.

-It's what the Cinco de Mayo event is about, and that's what the objective is.
+It's what the Cinco de Mayo event is about.

 It is party politics.